kenjennings/Atari-Pet-Frogger/README_Porting.md

 DRAGON 32/64 - 1982

 The system is very similar to the TRS-80 Color Computer -- Same CPU, similar text and graphics modes.
-The BASIC is similar, but uses different tokenization, so the text would have to be reentered.
+The BASIC is similar, but uses different tokenization, so the text of a BASIC program from the Color Computer would have to be reentered to work on the Dragon.

 **Types of Games To Port**